Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MzWzCnmbkYI.md

 ### Transcript

-> none well we have weather events yeah we just said that before, maybe i don't know for sure yet
+> none well we have weather events yeah we just said that before, maybe I don't know for sure yet